πΈπ» El Salvador

 If you decide to travel to El Salvador:

-- When possible, travel in pairs or in groups, especially for long trips and in rural places.
+- When possible, travel in pairs or in groups.

 - Do not hitchhike.